 Minimalist vs. Maximalist Shoe Debate

+Though this article may seem “old”, it contains information relevant to runners of any era.
 I read the article and enjoyed it because I could hear the shear disdain for Hokas from the author.
 I also could see through the Hoka marketing malarkey, too, which was nicely displayed in the article.
+The conversation at the end of the article, though, truly gets to the heart of the issue: we runners are all a study of “n=1”.

 I was a minimalist purist for a while, but then I started rehabilitating people who had injured themselves with minimalist shoes.
-I also sustained my own injury, managed it by going back to supportive shoes temporarily, and now train selectively with minimalist shoes.
+I also sustained my own injury, managed it by going back to supportive shoes temporarily, and now train selectively with minimalist and moderately cushioned shoes.

 Training is all about loading the body, then recovering adequately before training again.
 Training is also about retraining the nervous system/muscle firing patterns… i.e. form.
-It is much harder to learn good form, and ingrain it in our muscle memory, when using overly supportive shoes or when you are hurting, but it can be done.
+It is much harder to learn good form, and ingrain it in our muscle memory, when using overly supportive shoes OR when you are hurting because the shoes are too unsupportive, but it can be done either way.

 I teach clinics because I feel it is important to offer this balanced approach.
 I want people to enter this conversation from a well rounded perspective, so they can see what they need and when, but also so they can cut through the marketing hype to make intelligent decisions on their own.